In practice: product page, catalogue and components

 If you cannot answer clearly, it is almost always a component (or an experiment) — even if it is important.

-Data product: when you actually mean “supported”
+Data product: when you mean “supported”

 A data product is the catalogue’s “front row”: things you want more people to use over time.